brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ```

 We then create the `ArgumentParser` object that is required by the `initialize()` method in DeepSpeed.
 The `ArgumentParser` object must contain:
-- the `--local_rank` parameter that is the local rank of each process in the network, and will be populated automatically by the `deepspeed` launcher;
+- the `--local_rank` parameter that is the local rank of each process in the network, and will be populated automatically by the `deepspeed` launcher upon launch;
 - optionally, we add the `--deepspeed_config` where we specify the path to the DeepSpeed config file.
-If you choose not to add it to the command line arguments, then it must be specified as the parameter `config` in `deepspeed.initialize()`.
+If you choose not to add it to the command line arguments, then it must be specified as the parameter `config` in the call to `deepspeed.initialize()`.

-The easiest way to do this is to manually add `--local_rank` to the instantiation of `ArgumentParser` and then call `deepspeed.add_config_arguments()` to add the `--deepspeed` boolean flag that enables/disables deepspeed, and the `--deepspeed_config` argument:
+A simpler way to do this is to call `deepspeed.add_config_arguments()`, that adds the `--deepspeed` boolean flag that enables/disables deepspeed and the `--deepspeed_config` argument:

 ```python
 def get_deepspeed_args(description='GPT lite on DeepSpeed'):